-- (2) The Accounting Officer appoints the members of each committee, taking into account that councillors are barred from serving on municipal tender committees; and - (3) A neutral or independent observer, appointed by the Accounting
+- (2) The Accounting Officer appoints the members of each committee, taking into account that councillors are barred from serving on municipal tender committees; and Outside technical experts can also be co-opted, they must leave the meeting after advice has been given.
+Only standing committee members can be involved in final deliberation and recommendations or final approval. - (3) A neutral or independent observer, appointed by the Accounting Officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency.

-Officer, must attend or oversee a committee when this is appropriate for ensuring fairness and promoting transparency. - (4) The committee system must be consistent with - - (a) paragraph 28, 29 and 30 of this Policy; and - (b) any other applicable legislation.
+- (4) The committee system must be consistent with - (a) paragraph 28, 29 and 30 of this Policy; and - (b) any other applicable legislation.

-(4) The Accounting Officer may apply the committee system to formal written price quotations.
+The Accounting Officer may apply the committee system to formal written price quotations.